hzwer/WritingAIPaper/README.md

 - [ ] Place important information in prominent positions.
 - [ ] Can the text and legends in the figure be larger?
 - [ ] Can the understanding speed of tables be improved by using methods such as column division, bolding text, and deleting redundancy?
+- [ ] Can the reproducibility be improved?
+For example, by providing details and key code in the appendix.

 We will list more minor items in the [Appendix](https://github.com/hzwer/WritingAIPaper?tab=readme-ov-file#appendix).
 ## Conclusion